rust-lang/rust/text/1444-union.md

 The compiler should provide a lint if a union field has a type that implements the `Drop` trait.
 The explanation for that lint should include an explanation of the caveat documented in the section "Writing fields".
-The compiler may optionally provide a pragma to disable that lint, for code that intentionally stores a type with Drop in a union.
+The compiler should allow disabling that lint with `#[allow(union_field_drop)]`, for code that intentionally stores a type with Drop in a union.
 The compiler must never implicitly generate a Drop implementation for the union itself, though Rust code may explicitly implement Drop for a union type.

 ## Generic unions